fdrclmbrd/flos/README.md

 ### Window Managment

-Since there is no panel always on screen, it is necessary to have a way to reach any window on any virtual desktop quickly: this is done via a simple Python script which generate a temporary desktop file in ''~/.local/share/applications/'' floder for every opened window, Rofi to parse them and ''hyprctl'' to move focus to the desired window.
+Since there is no panel always on screen, it is necessary to have a way to reach any window on any virtual desktop quickly: this is done via a simple Python script which generate a temporary desktop file in ``~/.local/share/applications/`` floder for every opened window, Rofi to parse them and ``hyprctl`` to move focus to the desired window.